Baldinini/cinema/README.md

 2. Download and install servlet container (for example [Apache Tomcat](https://tomcat.apache.org/download-90.cgi,))
 3. Download and install [MySQL Server](https://dev.mysql.com/downloads/)
 4. Find file _db.properties_ in resources and change the parameters to yours:
-   + url: jdbc:mysql://"host name":"port"/"name db"?useUnicode=true&serverTimezone=UTC
+   + url: jdbc:mysql://"host name":"port"/"name db"?serverTimezone=UTC
    + username: "username"
    + password: "password"
 5. Run the project.

+**Be careful:**
+The admin is created by default.
+If you want to change parameters for him should do the following:
+1. open _db.properties_
+2. change parameters to yours:
+   + admin.email: "email"
+   + admin.password: "password"